sambuaneesh/why-py/documentation/src/content/docs/implementation/ast.md

 ---
 title: Abstract Syntax Tree Implementation
-description: Detailed explanation of PyFly's Abstract Syntax Tree (AST) implementation
+description: Detailed explanation of the custom interpreter's Abstract Syntax Tree (AST) implementation
 ---

 # Abstract Syntax Tree Implementation

-The Abstract Syntax Tree (AST) is the core data structure that represents the syntactic structure of PyFly programs.
+The Abstract Syntax Tree (AST) is the core data structure that represents the syntactic structure of our interpreter's programs.
 It's implemented in `ast1.py` and provides a hierarchical representation of the program's syntax.

 ## Overview

 The AST implementation consists of several key components:

 1. Base node interfaces
+2. Program root node
-2. Statement nodes
+3. Statement nodes
-3. Expression nodes
+4. Expression nodes
-4. Program root node
+5. Function and control flow nodes

 ## Base Node Interfaces